forest-snow/incremental-coref/README.md

   data_dir: "", // location of data files
   encoders_dir: "", // location of encoders, could be the same as above
   log_root: "", // location of logs
-  gpu_gb: "" // max gpu limit, in GB.
-Used in gradient accumulation }
+  gpu_gb: "", // max gpu limit, in GB.
+Used in gradient accumulation
+  simulation_dir: "" // location of simulation output files
+}
 ```